wikiworm/InventoryValue/README.md

 # Inventory Value Overlay Plugin

 The inventory value overlay plugin calculates a RuneLite users inventory value and displays it on the game screen as an overlay.
+The overlay can optionally display profit for the inventory and bank.

 ![Overlay ](https://raw.githubusercontent.com/wikiworm/InventoryValue/dev/screenshots/inventory_value_overlay.PNG "Overlay")